 Scientific name: Lampropeltis getula

 These are the largest kingsnakes in North Carolina, often reaching 48 inches in length, with the longest individuals sometimes exceeding 7 feet.
 They’re deep, glossy, often reaching 48 inches in length.
-They’re deep, glossy black in color with thin, white or yellow stripes.

 They live throughout the state, and snakes that live closer to the coastal plains tend to have wider yellow bands, while those deeper inland closer to the mountains may be almost entirely black.
 In the Outer Banks, kingsnakes of this species are brown with light speckles in between their chainlike stripes.